sevmorris/debian-post-install-tasks/README.md

 Change the theme to `Zork`

-Paste all this at the bottom of .bashrc:
+Paste the following at the bottom of .bashrc:
 <br>

 ```